Taxpayers in certain states impacted by severe weather and wildfires now have more time to file their federal income tax returns.

 - California taxpayers living in affected areas have until Oct.
 16 to pay their state taxes and file their state returns.

-If you aren’t sure whether you live in an affected area according to your state, be sure to contact your state tax authority for more information — some states like California have expanded their impacted areas.
-Your state tax authority will also be able to confirm whether you are granted a tax payment extension along with the filing extension, as that can vary by state.
+If your state has an individual income tax, check with your state tax authority to confirm whether you are granted a tax payment extension along with the filing extension, as that can also vary by state.